Neutral Pion Photoproduction in a Regge Model

 As discussed in Sec.~\ref{sec:data}, we assume that the main contribution to beam asymmetry comes form the axial vector Regge poles.
 From a fit to the beam asymmetry in the energy range $4\le E_\gamma \text{(GeV)}\le 10$ with the vector Regge exchanges fixed by Eq.~\eqref{eq:fit1} we find

-with $\chi^2/d.o.f=1.73$.
+with $\chi^2/d.o.f=1.78$.
 The large uncertainty obtained for the intercept is not surprising.
-It originates from the discrepancy in the energy dependence between the data and the model with a a single axial pole {\it cf.} Sec.~\ref{sec:data}.
+It originates from the discrepancy in the energy dependence between the data and the model with a single axial pole {\it cf.} Sec.~\ref{sec:data}.

 Since the differential cross section and the beam asymmetry do not discriminate between isovector and isoscalar Regge poles the coupling parameters in Eq.~\eqref{eq:fit1} are the sum of the two exchanges.
-The helicity flip and non-flip residues in the $s-$channel are proportional to $g_1$ and $g_4$ respectively.
-If we assume that in the $s-$channel $\omega$ trajectory is dominantly helicity non-flip so that, $g^{(c)}_4=g^{(c)\omega}_4$, the $\rho$ trajectory helicity flip, {\it i.e.} $g^{(c)}_1=g^{(c)\rho}_1$ \cite{Irving:1977ea}, and we neglect the $h$ trajectory, {\it i.e.} $g_2=g_2^b$, we can make a prediction for the ratio of the differential cross section on the neutron and proton targets.
-The two are related by a sign change in $g_1,g_1^c$ and $g_2$ {\it cf.} Eq.~\eqref{eq:isospin}.
+The helicity flip and non-flip pole residues in the $s-$channel are proportional to $g_1$ and $g_4$ respectively.
+If we assume that in the $s-$channel the $\omega$ trajectory is dominantly helicity non-flip so that, $g_4=g^\omega_4$, the $\rho$ trajectory is helicity flip, {\it i.e.} $g_1=g^\rho_1$ \cite{Irving:1977ea}, and we neglect the $h$ trajectory, {\it i.e.} $g_2=g_2^b$, we can make a prediction for the ratio of the differential cross section on the neutron and proton targets.
+The two are related by a sign change in $g_1$ and $g_2$ {\it cf.} Eq.~\eqref{eq:isospin}.
+A better agreement with the data is found if we consider the cut couplings to be both induced by a Pomeron-$\omega$ exchange, {\it i.e.} we do not flip the sign of $g_1^c$ and $g_4^c$ for a neutron target.
 We compare this prediction with the data ~\cite{Osborne:1973ed, Braunschweig:1973wd} in the energy range $4\le E_\gamma \text{(GeV)}\le 8.2$ in Fig.~\ref{fig:dataBA}.
 The angular distribution of the data is well reproduced by our theoretical prediction.
 However, as we already commented in Sec.~\ref{sec:data}, the energy dependence of our model is only qualitatively consistent with the data.
 The degeneracy between $\omega$ and $\rho$ trajectories produced a ratio of the differential cross section on the neutron and proton targets independent of the energy.